obaidahmadzai/nextjs_laravel_crud/README.md

 **php artisan serve**

+In a new terminal window

+Navigate to the project directory:

+the **client** directory is inside the "nextjs_laravel_crud"

+**cd client**

-In a new terminal window, Install the Nextjs dependencies:
+Install the Nextjs dependencies:

 **npm install**